Fall and Spring Break

 • This trip mostly looks at gentrification and homelessness.
 Our leading partner in Cleveland is “The Cleveland Catholic Worker House,” which offers a week-long socioeconomic immersion experience in the Ohio City neighborhood.
 During the week, you’ll get to live as part of the Catholic Worker community while exploring the economically, racially, and socially diverse community of Cleveland!
 The week will involve volunteering with many different social services in the area, doing things with meal programs and neighborhood non-profits, which will help educate the group about Cleveland’s socioeconomic circumstances, especially those relating to gentrification.

-Clinton, IA – L’Arche the Arch Community
+Clinton, IA – L’Arche (The Arch) Community

 • L’Arche Clinton (aka The Arch) is an intentional community comprising 17 core members facing intellectual and/or physical disabilities and approximately 30 assistants and people in supportive roles who share life together.
 Mutual relationships are at the center of L’Arche.
 We are called to constantly consider the viewpoint and reality of those around us, both core members and assistants alike, as we share life together.
 You will be able to enter into relationships with all members of our community, discovering and engaging with their perspectives, challenges, and gifts.
 Some of the main challenges and bits of reality we face include living in Clinton, IA (a once wealthy city that is now a very blue-collared factory town), advocating for our core members amidst government regulations and state budgetary cuts, meeting the ever-changing needs of our community members, and creating a sustainable way of living together.

-Denver, CO – Colorado Vincentian Volunteers
+Denver, CO – Urban Servant Corps

 El Paso, TX – Annunciation House